 Don’t forget to save the recipe to your collection on Pinterest or bookmark it for later!

-Here are some additional Instant Pot recipes that you might enjoy:
+Here are a few additional Instant Pot Breakfast Recipes you might enjoy!

 - 3 Overripe medium Bananas , Mashed